martin-henz/martin-henz/_posts/2022-02-25-euler_notation_for_partial_derivatives.md

 ```js
 const Nabla = f => (...x) => parameters(f).map((name, i) => D(name)(f)(...x));
 ```
-For example, we can apply `Nabla` to the function `f` above as follows.
+For example, you can apply `Nabla` to the function `f` above as follows.
 ```js
 Nabla(f);          // the Nabla function of f